Fizzbb/KubernetesNotes/fission/README.md

  * PV and PV's storageClassName needs to be the same (here we chose manual), in order to auto claim
  * Storage reclaim policy: retain, menas after release (PVC deletion), the PV will not be auto reused by new PVC, data is retained. choose recycled for auto reuse.

+## Fission Priciples

+### 1. A function Pod consists with two containers: Fetcher and Runtimer.
+Fetcher fetches user function into function pod during specialization stage, Rutime is a container contains necessary lanuage environment to run user function.

+### 2. Function pods are managed by pool manager. a warm pool of pods are pre-launched (default=3).